Oregon Voices

 People on supervision have residency restrictions that are determined by their PO.
 There is not a standard rule, but the most common restriction seems to be no living within 1000 feet of a school, kindergarten, or a place where children congregate.
 That rule is sometimes relaxed later in supervision when trust has been earned.
 But the only way to know for sure is to meet one’s PO.
-There are no residency restrictions for persons who have competed supervision.
+There are no residency restrictions for persons who have completed supervision.

 What are the public notification laws in Oregon?